kinecosystem/kin-website-docs/docs/intro.md

 ## What is Kin?

 Kin is a token on Solana, a consumer-grade blockchain built for scale.
 It can currently handle 65,000 transactions per second, so it can scale as well as most financial payment systems.
-Solana transaction times are roughly less < 1 second.  making it perfect for the consumer applications of all sizes.
+Solana transaction times are roughly less < 1 second, making it perfect for the consumer applications of all sizes.
+Currently transactions made via the Kin SDKs is closer to ~2 seconds, but is being optimized every day.
 Solana is also extremely decentralized and secure.
 Read more at http://www.solana.com.

 ## Available SDKs